-The policy provides that the Trust's gearing will not exceed 50%, with gearing being calculated as the Trust's total borrowings divided by total assets.
+The policy provides that CFM will not draw on borrowing facilities when such a drawing would result in the Trust's gearing exceeding 50%, with gearing being calculated as the Trust's total borrowings divided by total assets.

-Further, CFM will not undertake any borrowing for the Trust which would cause the interest cover ratio of the Trust to fall below 2 times.
+Further, CFM will not undertake any borrowing for the Trust which would cause the interest cover ratio of the Trust to fall below two times.